Kaiya Jota

 Kaiya Rose Flintham Jota (born February 5, 2006) is a college soccer player who plays as a goalkeeper for the Stanford Cardinal.
-Born in the United States, she is a youth international for England.
-She previously played for the Philippines national team and was included in their squad at the 2023 FIFA Women's World Cup.
+Born in the United States, she represents England on the youth international stage, currently playing for the England under-20 national team.
+Jota previously played for the Philippines—at both under-20 and senior level—and was included in their squad at the 2023 FIFA Women's World Cup.